 In other words, “How can you defend guilty people?”
 That is probably the number one question that every criminal defense attorney hears when they first tell people what they do, and it is also very telling of the person that asks it.
-Unfortunately many people still don’t correctly apply the “beyond any reasonable doubt” standard that is the backbone of our criminal justice system, and instead, they think that if you are charged by the State, you must be guilty of something, or else you would not have been arrested.
+Unfortunately, many people still don’t correctly apply the “beyond any reasonable doubt” standard that is the backbone of our criminal justice system, and instead, they think that if you are charged by the State, you must be guilty of something, or else you would not have been arrested.

 So why do I do it?
 To prevent people who think like that from sending people like you to jail for something you truly didn’t do.
 I strongly believe in the presumption of innocence and that it is my job to deliver this message as succinctly as possible to twelve reasonable people should the need arise.
 I think that it is the single most important feature of our legal system, with the right to an attorney and a unanimous jury verdict being tied for second.

-After serving for 12 years as a Deputy Public Defender, I have to admit that generally speaking, most Public Defenders simply just don't have the time they would like to have to spend with their clients.
-Their offices are usually run similar to an emergency room at a hospital, where patients are triaged based on the severity of their illness, and if your case isn't that severe compared to that guy in the box with a murder, robbery, rape, kidnapping, etc that just came in, than I guess you just won't get as much time as you'd like to talk to your attorney.
+After serving for 12 years as a Deputy Public Defender, I have to admit that generally speaking, most Deputy Public Defenders simply just don't have the time they would like to have to spend with their clients.
+Their offices are usually run similar to an emergency room at a hospital, where patients are triaged based on the severity of their illness, and if your case isn't that severe compared to that guy in the box with a murder, robbery, rape, kidnapping, etc that just came in, then I guess you just won't get as much time as you'd like to talk to your attorney.
 You can and will be bumped around in many cases from attorney to attorney.
-I tried for years to fight the stigma attached to Public Defenders, only to realize it is an undeniable reality that apparently will never go away, as Public Defender's Offices are eternally understaffed and underfunded.
+I tried for years to fight the stigma attached to Public Defenders, only to realize that it is an undeniable reality that apparently will never go away, as Public Defender's Offices are eternally understaffed and underfunded.
 It simply isn’t politically correct for a legislature to vote to give more money to defend those “obviously guilty” people, now is it?

 I started officially as a private criminal defense attorney in October of 2010.
 My goal in defending the accused is to help slow the system down for them as much as possible.
 By that I don’t mean continuing the case forever, but rather I want to ensure that every one of my clients is fully informed of all of their options and that their case is fully investigated, in order to allow them to make the best decision for their individual situation.
 I will thoroughly review the discovery in your case for all legal issues and defenses, and I will review them with you until I am confident that you understand them.
 I will seek your input before I submit my investigation requests, and I will always share the results with you when I get them.
 I will thoroughly discuss any motions that I file on your behalf, or explain why they were not filed.

 The fact is most criminal cases end up with some type of plea bargain, and you need my experience to help you know if you are being offered a "good" deal or if you should stick your heals in and risk going to trial.
 Educated decisions are the name of the game...stupid decisions will cost you your freedom.
-But if your case is one of the small percentage that actually goes to a jury trial, then you really need me on your side to effectively argue your defense to the jury.
+But if your case is one of the small percentage that actually does go to a jury trial, then you really need me on your side to effectively argue your defense to the jury.
 People hire me because I clearly know what I am doing, and I have been doing it very well for a long time.

 I believe that all of my clients should be fully informed about everything that is going on in their case, and in fact, I encourage them to ask me questions throughout the process and do as much independent research as they want.
 That said, however, I still firmly believe that the best way for my clients to become educated is to speak with an experienced lawyer who spends their time in the courtrooms where their cases will be decided, as opposed to “jailhouse” lawyers or the internet!
 You wouldn’t want somebody operating on you after only reading about it on Web MD, would you?
 For that matter, even if you were a Dr., would you think it wise to operate on yourself?
 Certainly not!
 You need an experienced criminal defense attorney who will give you objectivity, perspective, and insight, no matter how educated you are yourself.